Neufund/ico-transparency-monitor/README.md

   dateAdded: 'DD-MM-YYYY',
 }
 ```
-  `crowdSaleTokenContract` : Ethereum address that points to the main ICO smart contract "Crowd-sale"
+  `crowdSaleTokenContract` : Ethereum address that points to the main ICO/STO smart contract "Crowd-sale"

   `tokenContract` (Optional) : In some cases a dedicated token smart contract is responsible for token issuing and release.

-  `name`: Name of the ICO project
+  `name`: Name of the ICO/STO project

-  `website`: Link that points to the ICO website
+  `website`: Link that points to the ICO/STO website

-  `logo`: Link that points to the ICO logo image
+  `logo`: Link that points to the ICO/STO logo image

-  `events`: An dictionary of events generated by the ICO, under this section we specify events that we will acquire from Ethereum logs
+  `events`: An dictionary of events generated by the ICO/STO, under this section we specify events that we will acquire from Ethereum logs

-  `EventName`: Name of event in ICO contract ABI
+  `EventName`: Name of event in ICO/STO contract ABI

   `Args`: Arguments of interest in generated event